The completed square form can be used to:

 Use this applet to develop muscle memory for the complete the square process:

-When the coefficient of is not 1
+When the coefficient of

 How we complete the square depends if we are solving an equation or rewriting an expression.